projects

 Gravitational lenses are useful for putting constraints on values of the Hubble constant, the dark energy equation of state, dark matter halo substructure, and for studying high-redshift galaxies at high spatial and flux magnification.
 Rare lens systems, for example the Jackpot lens, are particularly useful for dark energy and halo profiles.
 There is a need to find rare lens configurations to obtain statistics on lens and source parameters and to improve cosmological parameters.
 However rare lens systems can only be found with large lens samples, and large survey samples are also needed to remove small number statistics.
 The Euclid telescope performs an imaging and slitless spectroscopy survey over half the sky, to map baryon wiggles and weak lensing.
 During the survey Euclid is expected to resolve 100,000 strong gravitational lens systems.
 This is ideal to find rare lens configurations, provided they can be identified reliably and on a reasonable timescale.

-Observations of New England native plants, herbs, wildflowers, berries, ferns, evergreens, lichens, seaweed, algae and geology that I contribute to iNaturalist.org.
-Observations are reviewed and those that are categorized as Research grade are used by scientific and academic organizations
+My citizen science contributions involve cataloging New England native plants, berries, wildflowers, ferns, lichens, seaweed, and geological formations.
+These observations, reviewed through iNaturalist.org are categorized as Research grade for use by scientific and academic organizations

 Custom GPT models I built for research scientists and artists